Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 A lack of places has resulted in massive private sector involvement in children’s social care so that it now owns 83 per cent of children’s homes in England.

-Some of these are shareholder-owned with the biggest 15 private providers make on average 23 per cent in profit.
+Some of these are shareholder-owned with the biggest 15 private providers making on average 23 per cent in profit.

-Average fees for a child placement are around £5,000 a week, though the amount costing £10,000 or more a week has risen by 1,150 per cent over the last five years with some councils paying £1 million a year for a single place in a children's home.
+Average fees for a child placement are around £5,000 a week, though the number of placements costing £10,000 or more a week has risen by 1,150 per cent over the last five years with some councils paying £1 million a year for a single place in a children's home.

-It has contributed to spending on children’s social care rise from £3.1 billion in 2009/10 to £7 billion last year.
+This has contributed to spending on children’s social care rising from £3.1 billion in 2009/10 to £7 billion last year.

 In 2022, the Competition and Markets Authority (CMA) warned the UK had “sleepwalked into a dysfunctional children’s social care market” where a shortage of places enables private providers to charge excessive fees.